ysyk2021/the-productive-nonfiction-writer-techniques-for-writing-faster-and-better-books/src/chapter-8-1.md

-Chapter 8: Collaborating with Others: Importance of Collaborating with Others in Nonfiction Writing
+Importance of Collaborating with Others in Nonfiction Writing
 ===================================================================================================

 Writing can be a solitary endeavor, but collaborating with others can bring many benefits to the nonfiction writing process.
 In this chapter, we will explore the importance of collaborating with others in nonfiction writing.